They say there’s no place like home.

 Sion Benjamin spends time in the dugout before his regular season game with the RBI 18U Blazers at Downs Field.
 Photo by Haylie Stum

-For the Benjamins, HT isn’t just tied to RBI Austin; it’s tied to them.
+For the Benjamins, HT isn’t just tied to RBI Austin; it’s tied to their whole family.
 Millicent comes from a long line of HT alumni, and she recently became an HT graduate herself.
 She feels this ‘full circle moment’ is a testament to how RBI Austin has paved a better path for her and her family.

 “To know that this university is now connected to the organization that made him is amazing for us,” Millicent said.